Mishkanian/Election_Analysis/README.md

 Due to this omission, the value largest_voter_turnout was constantly overwritten in each loop.
 Since Arapahoe is the final County data, it was printed instead of Denver.

 ## How to Modify Script for Future Elections
+An election commission can modify this script to be used for any election.
 Modifying this script for future elections can be accomplished with the following methods:

 The first step is changing the folder and file names on lines 9 and 11 of PyPoll to match your new data file names.
+The general format is as follows:
 ```python
 9  file_to_load = os.path.join("Folder_with_data", "new_election_data.csv")
 11 file_to_save = os.path.join("Folder_with_text_file", "new_analysis.txt")
 ```
-It is important to inspect new CSV data files to determine the layout and location of data.
-On lines 47 and 50, your row indexes may need adjusting depending on the layout of your new data file.
-These row numbers are based on the data in the CSV header row.
+It is important to inspect new CSV data files to determine the layout and the location of data.
+On lines 47 and 50, your row indexes may need to be adjusted depending on the layout of your new data file.
+These row indexes are based on the data in the CSV header row.
 The general format is below:
 ```python
 47 candidate_name = row[row_number_with_candidate_here]
 50 county_name = row[row_number_with_county_here]